abskmj/notes/content/posts/topics/mongoose/model-relations.md

 A relation between models are generally of two types:

-- **BelongsTo**: A document in source model is connected with a document in destination model by putting the id of destination document in the source document.
+- **Belongs To**: A document in the source model is connected with a document in the destination model by putting the id of the destination document in the source document.
-- **Has Many / Has One**: A document in source model is connected with one or many documents in destination models by putting the id of the source document in destination document(s).
+- **Has Many / Has One**: A document in the source model is connected with one or many documents in destination models by putting the id of the source document in destination document(s).

 # Relation: Belongs To